schitresh/system-design/design_patterns/1_creational/3_builder.md

 ## Builder
-- Constructs complex objects that requires step by step initialization of many fields and nested objects
+- Constructs complex objects
+  - That require step by step initialization of many fields and nested objects
-- Allows to produce different types and representations of an object using the same construction code
+- Allows to produce different types and representations of an object
+  - Using the same construction code

 ## Problem
+- Imagine a complex object
+  - That requires step-by-step initialization of many fields and nested objects
+  - Such initialization is usually inside a large constructor with lots of parameters
+  - It can become too complex by creating subclasses for every possible configuration
 - Let's say we want to create a House object
   - To build a simple house, we need to construct walls, floor, door, windows, roof
-  - After that we will also need to add plumbling, electrical wiring
+  - After that we will also need to add plumbling, electrical wiring, etc.
   - The client may also want backyard, heating system, air conditioning
 - The simplest solution is to extend the base House class and create subclasses
-  - But eventually we'll end up with a lot of subclasses to cover all combinations of parameters
+  - But eventually we'll end up with a lot of subclasses to cover all the combinations
   - Any new parameters like porch style will keep growing this heirarchy
 - Another solution can be to create a large constructor in the base House class
   - But in most cases, many of the parameters will be unused